n3xtcoder-ai4impact/bbsr_challenge_team4/README_Test_TBS_mapping.md

 and then compare the results of this mapping with:
   Reference_results_mapped_TBS_products_with_OBD_genericUUIDs.csv

+### Prerequisites
+Python version: 3.8.20 and above
+Module: pandas, sklearn

+### Examples
+1. Open and Run Initiate_Test_Mapping_TBS_Products.py to create the 2 .csv files
+2. Open Assess_Mapping_TBS_Products.py
+   2.1 amend the code in case the mapping method (features selected, model/vectorizer steps, similarity technique) is different from the mapping method to be tested
-This should help assess and improve our semantic linking method of TBaustoff products with UUIDs in OBD datasets
+   2.2 Run the code and check the Assessment score printed (the highest, the best) This should help assess and improve our semantic linking method of TBaustoff products with UUIDs in OBD datasets